Identifiability of Hierarchical Latent Attribute Models: Proof of Theorem 1

 We next define a useful technical quantity, a $2^J\times 2^K$ marginal probability matrix $T$-matrix $T(\QQ,\ttt^+,\ttt^-)$ as follows.
-The rows of $T(\QQ,\ttt^+,\ttt^-)$ are indexed by all the possible response patterns $\rr\in\{0,1\}^J$ and columns by all the possible attribute patterns $\aaa\in\{0,1\}^K$.
-The $(\rr,\aaa)$-entry of the $T$-matrix is the marginal probability of an subject with attribute pattern $\aaa$ that provides positive responses to the set of items $\{j:\, r_j=1\}$.
-Namely, denote a random response vector by $\rr'$ and view the $\rr$ as a fixed vector, there is
+The rows of $T(\QQ,\ttt^+,\ttt^-)$ are indexed by all the possible response patterns $\rr\in\{0,1\}^J$ and columns by all the possible latent attribute patterns $\aaa\in\{0,1\}^K$.
+The $(\rr,\aaa)$-entry of the $T$-matrix is the marginal probability of a subject with attribute pattern $\aaa$ providing positive responses to the set of items $\{j:\, r_j=1\}$.
+Namely, denote a random response vector by $\RR$ and a random latent attribute profile by $\AA$, for arbitrary $\rr$ and $\aaa$ there is